Ghanshyam89/GitHack/README.md

 <b>Step 9:</b> Now enter below code into your terminal:
 ```
 git add .
-git commit -m "I have my details as <Your Name>"
+git commit -m "I have added my details as <Your Name>"
 ```
 Here as well reaplce \<Your Name> with your name